 I cruised through reading I Capture the Castle (affiliate link) this week — it was charming and quirky, and I highly recommend it.
 The above lines from the book have been haunting me the last two days, as I ponder joy and sorrow, too much and not enough.
 Does convenience and comfort take away from the real pleasures and purposes of life?
 This has absolutely nothing to do with a sparkling amethyst granita, so I will clumsily tie together my inner musings with this delicious, slushy drink that I also made this week.
 It is from the pages of Pretty Simple Cooking (affiliate link), a new cookbook from Alex and Sonja Overhiser (or, otherwise known as A Couple Cooks).
 I’ve had the pleasure of knowing Sonja and Alex for awhile now — they visit Minneapolis a few times a year, and we’ve had some epic get togethers (seven hour brunches and Faux Martha pizza parties, to name a few).
 Their new book is lovely, filled with recipes that ‘balance beautiful, creative recipes with accessible concepts.”
 I highly recommend checking it out.

 Sparkling Amethyst Granita

-From Pretty Simple Cooking by Sonja & Alex Overhiser
+From Pretty Simple Cooking (affiliate link) by Sonja & Alex Overhiser

 Notes: If blueberries aren’t available, substitute 12 ounces frozen mixed berries for a comparable flavor.
 You can strain the blueberry puree to get rid of the seeds (this will take some work, but I think I would do it next time so there weren’t seeds in my teeth after each sip, ha).
 A dollop of whipped cream is great in each glass, too.